 a) The Finance Committee of the Student Government Association (SGA) of Central Connecticut State University (CCSU) shall be designated with the task of dispersing Student Government Association monies in financial accounts SG9015, SG9016, SG9017, and SG9018 that are funded from the student activity fees.

-b) Recommendations made by the Finance Committee may be overturned or amended by a majority vote of the Student Government Association.
+b) In order to be considered passed recommendations made by the Finance Committee must be approved by a majority vote of the senate of the Student Government Association.

 c) Eligibility to be a voting member of the committee is reserved exclusively for currently elected, serving, and fee paying, members of the Student Government Association.
 Non-senators may attend meetings, but may not vote.

 d) The committee shall have a total of nine voting members, in addition to the non-voting chairperson, with a quorum of six members.